Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Sahara (Data Processing) CLI User Guide
 ========================================

-This guide assumes that you already have the sahara service.
+This guide assumes that you have the sahara service.
 Don't forget to make sure that sahara is registered in Keystone.
-If you requre assistance with that, please, see the installation guide.
+ If you require assistance with that, please see the installation guide.

 Launching a cluster via Sahara CLI commands
 ===========================================
-This simple steps provide user to create sahara hadoop cluster via Sahara (Data Processing) CLI commands.
+These simple steps provide user to create sahara hadoop cluster via Sahara (Data Processing) CLI commands.

 Upload image to Glance
 ----------------------
-If you have image in glance, please, skip this step.
+If you have image in glance, please, skip the step.
 If you haven't, firstly you should build an image via `sahara-image-elements` with command:

 .. code:: bash